Minnesota Sinfonia: Youth Outreach Week

 During Youth Outreach Week, 25 young musicians experience a "week in the life" of a professional musician.
 Students participate in a week of intensive orchestra rehearsals, culminating in a joint concert with the Minnesota Sinfonia.

 Junior Composers Competition

-Junior Composers and alumni up to age 19, compose celebratory, high-spirited works that will be part of the Sinfonia's Young Artists Week, culminating in a performance of the winning entry at the orchestra's Summer Concert Series.
+Junior Composers and alumni up to age 19 compose original compositions that will be part of the Sinfonia's Young Artists Week.
+The winning entry is performed at the orchestra's Summer Concert Series.

 History

-In 1989, conductor Jay Fishman created the Minnesota Sinfonia, a professional chamber orchestra to serve families, children, inner-city youth, seniors, and those with limited incomes in Minnesota.
+In 1989, conductor Jay Fishman created the Minnesota Sinfonia, a professional chamber orchestra to serve families, children, seniors, and those with limited incomes in Minnesota.
 Early on, the Sinfonia developed policies of free admission and children welcome to all performances.

 Jay Fishman has been the artistic and executive director of the Minnesota Sinfonia since its inception in 1989.
-Fishman created Music in the Schools, the orchestra's education program for inner-city elementary students.
-To date, he has conducted over 1,300 performances, and introduced classical music to 150,000 inner-city elementary students.

-Each year, the Sinfonia performs more free, in-school concerts than any professional orchestra in the state, allocating over 30 percent of its budget and half its concerts to educational programs.
+It has been reported that the Minnesota Sinfonia will cease operations in January, 2025.